-Pet was acquired by IC Industries in 1979.
+IC Industries acquired Pet in 1979.
 Unfortunately, the management team lost sight of what made the company’s roadside oasis special.
 W.S.
-Stuckey, Sr. died in 1977 and without the founder’s vision and energy, the venerable brand seemed doomed.
+Stuckey, Sr. died in 1977, and without the founder’s vision and energy, the venerable brand seemed doomed.
 By 1979, only a handful of Stuckey’s stores remained.
 IC Industries sold former store locations along the interstate for their real estate value.

 However, this was not the end of the Stuckey story.
 In 1984, the Stuckey family reacquired the brand and began nursing the company back to health using a novel concept called Stuckey’s Express, developed by “Billy” Stuckey, Jr. The Stuckey’s Express Stop was a store within a store, offering confections to companies like 7-11 and Dairy Queen, as well as truck stops and even hardware stores.
 Today, Stuckey’s has almost 70 franchises across 17 states.

 In November 2019, Ethel “Stephanie” Stuckey, Billy’s daughter, became President and CEO of Stuckey’s.
-Her main priorities include expanding the number of roadside stores and using e-commerce and business-to-business relationships to diversify the distribution of Stuckey’s pecan products.
+Her main priorities include expanding the number of roadside stores and using e-commerce and business-to-business relationships to diversify Stuckey’s pecan products’ distribution.
 Stephanie is also developing a retro line of candy that will revive some of the company’s early products, along with vintage package designs.